Nedzhin/WiC_Kazakh_dataset/README.md

 2. **`processed_data/`**: This directory holds the cleaned and processed version of the dataset, ready for use in training and evaluation tasks.

 3. **`scripts/`**: A collection of Python scripts used for preprocessing, data analysis, and model evaluation.
-These scripts automate many tasks, including text cleaning, feature extraction, and dataset formatting.
+These scripts automate many tasks, including text cleaning and dataset formatting.

 4. **`annotators_results/`**: Contains the results of the manual annotation process.
 It provides insights into the labeling and adjudication process, helping to ensure consistency and accuracy.